Reggie Fils-Aime departing GameStop board of directors after one year

 "Turnover among our Board may disrupt our operations, our strategic focus or our ability to drive stockholder value," reads the form.
 "If we fail to attract and retain new skilled personnel for our Board, our business and growth prospects could disrupt our operations and have a material adverse effect on our operations and business."

-Fils-Aime joined the GameStop board as the company sought to turnaround a struggling business and reshape its image, and the following year was eventful to say the least thanks to a stock market fiasco centered around the company.
+Fils-Aime joined the GameStop board as the company sought to revitalize a struggling business and reshape its image, and the following year was eventful to say the least thanks to a stock market fiasco centered around the fabled 'GME'.

 GameStop's latest fiscal report shows the company managed to successfully grow its e-commerce business by 191 percent year-over-year, although the segment still only accounted for around 30 percent of overall net sales.